 1830 – The first glass baubles for Christmas trees are manufactured in Germany.

-1832 – Harvard Professor Karl Follen puts up a Christmas tree at home and introduces this custom of his native country to New England; but it only really takes off with the example of the British royals.
+1832 – Harvard Professor Karl Follen puts up a Christmas tree at home and introduces this custom of his native country to New England, but it only really takes off with the example of the British royals 14 years later.

-1839 Johann Hinrich Wichern invents the Advent wreath in Hamburg.
+1839 – The protestant theologian Johann Hinrich Wichern invents the Advent wreath in Hamburg, Germany.

 1843 – Charles Dickens publishes A Christmas Carol.
-Its story is based on a vision of the cosmic law of just rewards for earthly deeds, and the blessings bestowed on those who share their wealth with the poor.
-That same year Sir Henry Cole prints the first Christmas cards and sells them in his London art shop.
-The carol O Come all ye Faithful is introduced.
+This story is based on a vision of the cosmic law of just rewards for earthly deeds, and the blessings bestowed on those who share their wealth with the poor.
+That same year, Sir Henry Cole prints the first Christmas cards and sells them in his London art shop.
+The carol O Come all ye Faithful is introduced in Britain.

-1845 – The Great Famine begins in Europe, killing an estimated one million people in seven years, as wave after wave of refugees brings Christmas traditions to the New World of their hopes and dreams.
+1845 – The Great Famine begins in Europe, killing an estimated one million people in seven years, and wave after wave of refugees brings old Christmas traditions to the New World of their hopes and dreams.

 1847 – The first candy canes (dating back to 1670’s Germany) are placed on a tree in Ohio by a German-Swedish immigrant named Wooster.

 1853 – A magazine article describes American customs to British readers.
-These include hanging up stockings on Christmas Eve for a mythical bringer of gifts called Kris Kringle or Santa Claus.
+These include hanging up stockings on Christmas Eve for a mythical bringer of gifts called Kris Kringle (derived from the Christkindl) or Santa Claus.

 1863 – Amidst the upheavals of the American Civil War, the Bavarian émigré and talented political cartoonist Thomas Nast draws the first image of Santa for the January cover of Harper’s Weekly.